 The study is a joint venture between the Department of Health & Social Care, Imperial College London, the NHS, and data processor Ipsos MORI, and aims to estimate how many people in England have been infected in order to use that information to help guide policy and further testing strategies.

 The test comes with an informing letter, a page of “additional information,” an “information sheet for participants” and a booklet of information.
 And, in an extremely rare example for this government, it seems that superfluous glut of information isn’t actually misinformation!
 (Yep, that’s top-drawer political satire).
-Some might call all that information, much of which is repeated time and time again, overkill and rather a waste of paper, but the 20-page booklet (a rip-roaring read, a tour de force) provided extremely clear instructions on how to self-administer the test, and they made every effort to ensure nothing could be misconstrued, including a helpful reminder to “not eat or swallow any part of the kit” – a sad indictment of how the government rate the intelligence of the nation.
+Some might call all that information, much of which is repeated time and time again, overkill and rather a waste of paper, but the 20-page booklet (a rip-roaring read, a tour de force) provided extremely clear instructions on how to self-administer the test, and they made every effort to ensure nothing could be misconstrued, including a helpful reminder to “not eat or swallow any part of the kit” – a sad indictment of how the government rates the intelligence of the nation.
 Perhaps they should also include such patronisingly didactic instructions upon entering the House of Commons: don’t abuse your position; don’t claim false expenses; don’t punch the Queen; don’t be a philandering buffoon and conceited liar – unless you want to be Prime Minister.

-The test is looking for two types of antibodies, created by the immune system to fight the infection; IgM, which are short-lasting antibodies and IgC, which are longer lasting.
+The test is looking for two types of antibodies, created by the immune system to fight the infection; IgM are short-lasting antibodies and IgC, which are longer lasting.
 The idea being that if there is evidence of either one of the antibodies in the blood, we must have had the virus, which prompted their formation.
 However (there’s always a however), they repeatedly stress that the results are not 100% accurate.

 Accurate or not, I was still hoping for a positive result, ideally showing that I have the longer lasting IgC antibodies in my system, and am therefore second on the list to Superman with regards indestructability.
 Although the booklet didn’t phrase it exactly like that, I read between the lines.